ChuanqiTan/concurrent_helper/README.md

 Warning:

-Arrocding to this issue: <https://github.com/agronholm/pythonfutures/issues/29>, there is a bug in ``concurrent.futures`` of Python2.
+> Arrocding to this issue: <https://github.com/agronholm/pythonfutures/issues/29>, there is a bug in ``concurrent.futures`` of Python2.
 The relevant fix upstream uses Python 3 features and cannot be backported.

+> This bug only happen when child-process killed by system (for exapmle, memory overflow).
+If you encounter this problem, use the ``x-process`` instead of ``process`` when you are using Python2.

 ``show_process``: